-You can now begin filling out basic information about your package, and getting it ready for publishing.
+You can now fill out basic information about your package, and get it ready for publishing.

 If the package has not processed within 15 minutes, please message a Forge staff member.

-On the creator page for your package, you can edit almost anything about how your package is displayed on The Bazaar.
+On the creator package page, you can edit almost anything about how your package is displayed on The Bazaar.
 However, you will need to edit the manifest file to change the following information about a package: